General Terms of Business of Dr. Hager GmbH

 (3) In deviation from Section (2), the temporary provision of original documents – in particular X-ray images – to a lawyer authorised by the patient is possible insofar as this is not contradicted by the prevailing interest of the dentist.
 Prior to dispatch, the expenses thereby incurred shall be reimbursed and receipt of the records shall be acknowledged.
 Provision may be declined until payment of the expenses.

 (4) The collection, use and processing of data, including the sharing thereof, occur in compliance with the statutory regulations, in particular the provisions on data protection, the medical duty of confidentiality and the secrecy of social data.
+(5) Duty to cooperate: Patients are obliged to inform the practice of their previous illnesses and/or changes in their medication/disease on an ongoing basis.

 § 4 Cancellation fee